davidema79/poc-spring-double-datasource/README.md

 Unfortunately it comes with a further burden, in this [guide](https://cloud.google.com/sql/docs/mysql/connect-app-engine-standard#private-ip) you can find all the instructions you need to follow.

 Anyhow, let's take a few lines to express with different wording what is explained in more details in the guide mentioned above.<br/>
 In GCP Applications deployed in AppEngine, although belonging in the same project, are not part of the private VPC, therefore they cannot get direct access to any of the services through their Private IP.
+This is explained in more details in [this link](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access).

 In order to make possible the connection between the AppEngine Applications and CloudBuild SQL instances, you also need to create a new resource called ***Serverless VPC Access connector*** in the same VPC network as your Cloud SQL instance.

 When the Access connector is in place it is enough to tell your application running in AppEngine to use it.
-That is achieved by adding a new field in the `app.yaml` file:
+That is achieved by adding a new field in the `app.yaml` file like pointed out in this [documentation](https://cloud.google.com/appengine/docs/standard/java11/connecting-vpc):
 ```shell script
 vpc_access_connector:
   name: "projects/[PROJECT_ID]/locations/[REGION_ID]/connectors/[CONNECTOR_NAME]"